Bgomez7/miniproject2BG/README.md

 INF601 Advanced Programming with Python Brayan Gomez

 ## Description
-This project uses Pandas and Faker to create dataframes.
+This project uses Pandas and datasets from kaggle.com to create dataframes.
+The dataframes are worked on and represented by graph using matplotlib.

 ## Pip install instructions
 Please run the following: